 - Indicate that a resume is included along with the letter by typing the word "Enclosure" at the left margin near the bottom of the page.

 Loads of sample cover letters are available online.
-Here are three URLs:
+Here are four URLs: